Election Commissioners Sworn In

-Lebanon, TN –The five Wilson County Election Commissioners were sworn in by Judge John Gwin at their regular meeting on April 11th.
-All five Commissioners, Sherrie Orange, Jan Spray, Ronnie Kelley, Don Simpson and Ann Calabria, are veterans on the Commission.
+Lebanon, TN –The five Wilson County Election Commissioners were sworn in by General Sessions Judge Ensley Hagan at their regular meeting on April 9th.
+All five Commissioners, Sherrie Orange, Ronnie Kelley, Don Simpson and John Pope were reappointed by the State Election Commission.
+Terry Muncher was appointed replacing retiring commissioner Jan Spray.
 The Commission organized after being sworn in electing Sherrie Orange Chairman and Ronnie Kelley Secretary.

 Each of Tennessee’s 95 counties has a five member election commission that is appointed by members of the Tennessee State Election Commission for two year terms.
 There are seven State Election Commissioners representing the three grand divisions of Tennessee.
 The State Election Commission is the only state commission that is elected by the General Assembly.

 The Wilson County Election Commission meets monthly at the Commission office at 203 East Main Street in Lebanon.
-With over 81,000 eligible voters, a number that increases monthly, meeting the demands of the growing county are a challenge for the Election Commission.
-Utilizing technology in innovative ways, organization and planning, the Commission has been able to effectively address the challenges.
+With over 82,000 eligible voters, a number that increases monthly, meeting the demands of the growing county are a challenge for the Election Commission.
+The Wilson County Election Commission has consistently supported innovative election administration initiatives.
+Wilson County was one of the first in the nation to implement a voting system that streamlines the voting process while providing voters with the confidence of a paper trail.

 “We are fortunate to have five Election Commissioners, representing both the Republican and Democratic parties, that are dedicated to providing Wilson County voters with fair elections and the best voting experience possible.
 Their leadership supports election administration that is accurate and efficient for the voters, poll officials and taxpayers,” said Phillip Warren, Administrator of Elections.